 It’s less user-friendly than Shopify and the basic plan doesn’t include an abandoned cart recovery feature.
 However, it’s basic plan does include reporting, gift cards and real-time shipping quotes.
 It also offers unlimited staff accounts; Shopify only allows two.

 BigCommerce has 40 payment gateways available, which is less than Shopify but more than others.
 It also boasts the most in-built seller tools, so your costs won’t be increased by using third-party apps.

 Being tricky to navigate, BigCommerce isn’t ideal for beginners.
 But it’s well-suited to larger ecommerce teams looking for value.

 Open-source software is released with an open license, allowing any developer to access and edit the source code.
 For this reason, it’s customizable and scale-able – once you have coders on your team.

-Like most open-source shopping carts, PrestaShop is free.
+Like most open-source shopping cart software, PrestaShop is free.
 However, you’ll be responsible for installing, hosting and updating it.
 With over 300,000 users, PrestaShop is particularly popular because it’s intuitive and user-friendly.
 You can also add extra features, like payment modules, many of which are free.

 If you encounter problems with open-source software, it can be difficult to find help.
 You rely on the community for answers.
 PrestaShop does offer support, but prices start from €249.